sictweb/bti425-2020/graded-work/assign2.md

 We need to do the following:
 * Add new properties to the (student) Mongoose schema
 * Write PUT-handling functions in `server.js` and `manager.js`
+* In the Angular app, add the new properties to the (student) data model class
-* In the Angular app, write a service function/method (for PUT) that calls out to the web API
+* Write an Angular service function/method (for PUT) that calls out to the web API
 * Edit the "taskSave" function/method in the Angular app so that it calls the service function/method

 <br>